mdabrowski1990/uds/docs/source/index.rst

 ===============================
 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :hidden:

-   installation
+   Home <self>
-   transport
+   pages/installation.rst
-   client_simulation
+   pages/transport.rst
-   server_simulation
+   pages/client_simulation.rst
-   uds_message
+   pages/server_simulation.rst
-   uds_knowledge_base
+   pages/uds_message.rst
-   contribution
+   pages/contribution.rst

 Overview
 --------
 The purpose of this project is to provide python tools for simulation (on both sides - client and server) and monitoring of diagnostic communication defined by ISO-14229.
 It can be used with any bus type (e.g. CAN, Ethernet, LIN).

-The most probable use cases of UDS package are:
+The most likely use cases of UDS package are:
  - communication with your vehicle (e.g. reading Diagnostic Trouble Codes)
  - performing tests against on-board ECU (server)
  - performing tests against OBD Tester (client)